 Practice responsible recreation

-Show respect for the natural and cultural values of the park you are visiting.
+Show respect for the environment and cultural sites in the park you are visiting.
 Do not litter or leave any food waste behind.
-Make sure all natural objects and cultural artefacts remain undisturbed for others to discover and enjoy.
+Make sure all natural objects and cultural artifacts remain undisturbed for others to discover and enjoy.

-For more information on staying safe and helping everyone enjoy BC Parks for years to come, see the visit responsibly section of this site.
+For more information on safe, responsible recreation in BC Parks, see the visit responsibly section of this website.